apache/myfaces-homepage/tobago.md

 # Apache Tobago

-The goal of Apache Tobago™ is to provide the community with a well designed set of user interface components based on JSF and run on MyFaces.
+The goal of Apache Tobago is to provide the community with a well-designed set of user interface components based on JSF and run on MyFaces or other JSF implementations.

 Tobago is more than just a tag library.
 The following statements characterize Tobago and make it different from other frameworks:

   * The focus of Tobago is to create business applications without the need of coding HTML, CSS and JavaScript.
 The development of Tobago pages follows more the development of